 Our life on earth gives us many choices.
 As we attempt to make the best use of our time, skills and possessions now, so we may want that positive influence to continue after we have died.

 However, our work in the parish is ongoing, and it will only continue to grow and flourish with the benefit of further gifts.
-Please be inspired and encouraged by Ken and Freda’s example and consider whether you might be willing to make provision for our church beyond your lifetime.
+Please be inspired and encouraged by Ken, Freda and Les’s example and consider whether you might be willing to make provision for our church beyond your lifetime.
 We will ensure that anything you give will make a positive contribution to meeting the needs of this community and to God’s future work in this place.

 Making a will could be much more than just a sound financial move.
 It shows respect for your family and dependents and can also demonstrate that you care enough about the good news of Christ to make gifts to your church and to other charities close to your heart.

 Legacies are gifts made by will; they can be in cash, in kind (a house, jewellery or shares), a percentage of your whole estate or the residue after other provisions have been made.
 There is no inheritance tax on gifts to charity and your legacy might enable us to make better use of our buildings, expand our youth work, employ another member of staff or support a mission partner overseas.
 It is worth bearing in mind that residue or percentage legacies don’t get eroded by inflation.

 If you already have a will and wish to make straightforward changes, this can be done by way of a codicil.
 It is a legally binding document that adds to, varies or revokes provisions in your original will.
 A codicil has to be signed and witnessed in the same way as your original will (but you don’t need to use the same witnesses).
 Bear in mind:

 - if you’re using a will-writing service or a solicitor, adding a codicil is usually cheaper than writing a new will

 - a codicil should be kept with your original will; codicils can get lost and raise questions over the original will

 - if you’re changing several parts of your will, it is usually better to write a new will.